 Can You Get Eyelash Extensions Wet

 First things first, let's quickly break down why avoiding moisture and water is so important.
-It only takes one lash session to know that those tiny little fibers are attached with super-strong glue, and that glue is called cyanoacrylate or lash glue for short.
+It only takes one lash session to know that those tiny little fibers are attached with a super-strong lash glue.

-As most adhesives and glues go, cyanoacrylate has its specific chemical composition.
-Water and moisture break down the bond between the cyanoacrylate and the natural lash.
+As most adhesives and glues go, lash extension glue has its specific chemical composition.
+Water and moisture break down the bond between the lash glue and the natural lash.
 That is why it's highly recommended and paramount that no moisture gets near the lash extensions for the first 24 to 48 hours.